The 1st Workshop on Monte Carlo eXtreme for Biomedical Optics Research (MCX'17)

 - What do you need

-- A laptop that can be connected to the Internet using Wifi/cable.
+- A laptop that can be connected to the network using Wifi.
 We will have a reception/poster session on Day 1 (Aug.
 8), we encourage all attendees to present a poster for your related research.

 - How to register